nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func SetEACL(eACL []byte, signature interop.Signature, publicKey interop.PublicKey, token []byte)
 ```

-SetEACL method sets a new extended ACL table related to the contract if it was invoked by Alphabet nodes of the Inner Ring\.
-Otherwise\, it produces setEACL notification\.
+SetEACL method sets a new extended ACL table related to the contract if it was invoked by Alphabet nodes of the Inner Ring.
+Otherwise, it produces setEACL notification.

-EACL should be a stable marshaled EACLTable structure from API\.
-Signature is a RFC6979 signature of the Container\.
-PublicKey contains the public key of the signer\.
-Token is optional and should be a stable marshaled SessionToken structure from API\.
+EACL should be a stable marshaled EACLTable structure from API.
+Protocol version and container reference must be set in 'version' and 'container\_id' fields respectively.
+Signature is a RFC6979 signature of the Container.
+PublicKey contains the public key of the signer.
+Token is optional and should be a stable marshaled SessionToken structure from API.

-If the container doesn't exist\, it panics with NotFoundError\.
+If the container doesn't exist, it panics with NotFoundError.

 ##### StartContainerEstimation